top of page

 Correlation

-Exposure: The strategy utilizes capital for only 15-25% of the time (depending on the index)!
+• Exposure.
+The strategy utilizes capital for only 15-25% of the time (depending on the index traded).
 This is very low compared to most strategies of this type.

 Summary

-A strategy that trades only on Mondays has shown excellent results over 30 years, utilizing only 15% of capital.
-Backtests have shown higher profit and CAGR than the S&P 500 benchmark, with a significantly lower maximum portfolio value drop.
-Additionally, 68% of trades were profitable, providing a high level of comfort.
-The strategy is robust, tested on various indices, and does not require a large capital, making it attractive to investors of various scales.
+A strategy that trades only on Mondays has shown excellent results over 30 years, using just 15% of capital.
+With 68% of trades being profitable, it offers a high level of comfort.
+The strategy is robust, tested on various indices, and doesn't require a large capital.
+Although this weekly edge seems to have decreased in recent years, the strategy can still be an attractive addition for investors of various scales.

 What you get in the package for this strategy: